-Backflow prevention assemblies protect the potable water supply by allowing water in only one direction to prevent potential backsiphonage of pollutants or contaminants from entering the public water supply.
+Backflow prevention assemblies protect the potable water supply by allowing water to flow only in one direction to prevent potential back-siphonage of pollutants or contaminants from entering the public water supply.
 All commercial connections including domestic, fire and lawn irrigation are required to have a backflow assembly installed and tested annually.
-Every residential irrigation system is required to have a backflow assembly installed and tested every three years.
+Every residential irrigation system is required to have a backflow assembly installed and then tested every three years.
 Raleigh Water will be contacting customers with backflow assemblies to help ensure these devices are properly tested.
-If you would like to know more about backflow prevention, please call (919) 996-2747.
+If you would like to know more about backflow prevention, please call: (919) 996-2747.